National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce.

 With respect to the six species discussed in this finding, the petitioner relies almost exclusively on the risk classifications of the IUCN as the source of information on the status of each petitioned species.
 All of the petitioned species are listed as “endangered” or “critically endangered” on the IUCN Redlist, and the petitioner notes this as an explicit consideration in offering petitions on these species.
 Species classifications under the IUCN and the ESA are not equivalent, and the data standards, evaluation criteria, and treatment of uncertainty are also not necessarily the same.

 Hagfish are marine, jawless, scaleless, worm-like fishes found mainly in temperate seas.
 They are typically found in association with soft bottom (mud and sand) habitats, but some species also occur in hard bottom or rocky habitats.
 Designed more for burrowing than swimming, they lack paired fins or appendages, have degenerate eyes, and probably spend much of their time within the bottom substrate (Moyle and Cech, 2000).
 One notable, external feature is their three pairs of barbels or tentacles around their mouth and nostril that serve a tactile function.
 Along their sides are 1-15 gill openings and a series of pores that serve as openings for mucus glands.
-These glands secrete large amounts of mucus, or slime, that hagfish use to coat their body as a means of deterring predators.
+These glands secrete Start Printed Page 66677large amounts of mucus, or slime, that hagfish use to coat their body as a means of deterring predators.
 Hagfish can also “slime” their food items, thereby making them unpalatable to other scavengers.
 Hagfish feed on soft-bodied invertebrates within or at the surface of the bottom sediments, but are also quick to scavenge dead fish and whales.
 Females lay a small number (20-30) of large (2 cm-3 cm) leathery eggs that are attached to each other and the bottom (Moyle and Cech, 2000).
 Little else is known about their reproduction (Moyle and Cech, 2000).
 Small morphological differences between populations do suggest that they tend to breed locally (Pough et al., 1996).
 There are over 40 extant species in six genera around the world (Pough et al., 1996).

 Sea snakes occur throughout the warm regions of the Pacific and Indian Oceans but are absent from the Atlantic.
 There are more than 60 described species, but the taxonomy of sea snakes remains controversial (Davenport, 2011).
 The three petitioned sea snake species are all within the genus Aipysurus and, according to the petition, occur within narrow ranges off the northern coast of Australia.
 More than 30 species of sea snakes, roughly half of which are endemic, occur in northern Australia (Marsh et al., 1994).
 Within the wider Indo-Pacific region, there is considerable overlap in the ranges of sea snake species and a high degree of niche separation based on diet (Davenport, 2011; citing Voris and Voris, 1983).